this-yujunkim/Quick-Search/README.md

 ## 📝 About This Project

-I wanted to study web programming by working on a real project.
-But to make a website seemed to hard for me.
-So I decided to create a Chrome extension, which I thought would be relatively easy.
-But, I had no idea how to start making Chrome extentions from scratch.
-So I watched some youtube videos and used AI agents (vibe coded) to make the foundation of the program.
+I wanted to learn web programming while working on a real-world project.
+I decided to create a Chrome extension, which I thought would be relatively easy.
+However, I didn't know how to create a Chrome extension from scratch, so I watched YouTube videos and used AI agents (also known as vibe coding) to create the basis of my program.
+I hope this project will help me improve my coding and software engineering skills, and make me more interested in CS.

 ## 🌟 Main Features

 - **Multi-Engine Support**
   Search using Google, Bing, Yahoo, Baidu, Yandex, DuckDuckGo, Ask, Ecosia, Wikipedia, YouTube, Naver, Daum, and more.
 - **Favorites**
   Mark your preferred search engines for instant access.
 - **Custom Search UI**